martincf/lightbox/_posts/2018-09-16-event-lith-printing.md

 ---
 layout: post
 tag: event
-title: Lith printing workshop by Elmore
+title: Lith printing workshop
 date: 2018-09-16
 published: true
-permalink: /learn/lith-printing
+permalink: /learn/lith-printing-workshop
 excerpt: Don't just shoot film, learn how to print
-heroimage: lithprinting
+heroimage: lithprinting2
-eventprice: £35 per session (max 2 people).
+eventprice: £50 per session (max 2 people).
 ---

 **Lith printing is a specialised darkroom printing technique that results in beautiful high contrast, grainy, impressionable print.
 The technique is synonymous with a rough and ready hand-printed effect.**

-To kick off his exhibition at [Lightbox Gallery](http://localhost:4000/gallery/mark-elmore-gallery-exhibition), [Elmore](http://www.elmorephotos.com) will be running a day of workshops on Sunday, 30th September.

 ## What to expect on the day
 - A class of up to two people only, ideally you will have had some darkroom experience beforehand;